 "My grandson is 12 and a half.
 Before the ebook, he would have anger and aggression issues.
 He would go into his own world and block everyone completely out.
 He would not listen.
 He would stare completely right through you as if you were not even there.
 He would freak out and basically have a temper tantrum.
 It was a severe temper tantrum like you were dealing with a two year old – like the terrible twos.

 You can't go to restaurants.
 You can't go to the grocery store.
 You can't go to the movies.
 You are afraid to go to family functions.
 You're actually afraid to go anywhere.
-You get constant phone calls from the school because he is labeled as a "problem youngster."
+You get constant phone calls from the school because he is labeled as a problem child.
 That has been my son all of his life.

 After the ebook, he no longer has any meltdowns.
 I immediately started implementing things and the way that I handled things and I started focusing on all of the positives in his life.
 The My Aspergers Child eBook helped establish the understanding of what my son goes through – how he sees the world – because I had absolutely no clue.
 Then around family he is fine because now the family understands because I have explained the situation with them.